roninrp/solar_wind/README.md

 Solar winds are plasma hurtled away from the Sun and carries its magnetic field further away.
 Their speeds (200km/s-800km/s) are not constant due to plsama interacting with magnetic fields generated in the process.
-OMNI data obtained from the satellite observing solar features at the L1 point records solar wind features.
+OMNI data is obtained from the satellite observing solar features at the L1 point between the Earth and the Sun.
 This L1 point is partically considered on earth with regards to the Sun-Earth distance.
 Task: To predict Solar Wind features like speed days before it hits L1/Earth.